learnk8s/learnk8s.io/src/k8bit/content.md

 When a new Pod is added, a green block is created in a Node.

-When an existing Pod is deleted, a green block is removed from a Pod.
+When an existing Pod is deleted, a green block is removed from a Node.

 _Where do you start?_

-In this article, you will focus on working with the Kubernetes API rather than a specific language.
+Since the dashboard is web-based, in this article, you will focus on working with the Kubernetes API with Javascript.

-And since the dashboard is web-based, you will use Javascript to interact with the APIs.
+But the same API calls and code patterns can be applied to any other language.

 Let's start.